Connect With Us

 Baseline vs. High-Cost Area Limits

-Most counties in the United States fall under a national baseline conforming limit.
-However, housing markets are not uniform, so the FHFA applies higher limits in regions where home prices consistently exceed national averages.
+Most counties fall under a national baseline conforming limit.
+But housing markets aren't uniform.
+The FHFA applies higher limits in expensive regions where home prices consistently beat national averages.

-Multi-unit properties (duplexes, triplexes, and fourplexes) also carry higher limits because they represent larger loan exposure and different income-producing potential.
+Multi-unit properties (duplexes, triplexes, fourplexes) also get higher limits.
+They represent larger loan exposure and income-producing potential.
+So the rules adjust for that too.

 Why the 2026 Increase Matters for Buyers